nucleic/enaml/docs/source/get_started/introduction.rst

 ---------------

-Relatively recently, there has been a shift in the UI development paradigm which places emphasis on the declarative specification of the object hierarchy.
-Microsoft's `WPF`_ and Qt's `QML`_ are two great examples.
-In both of these frameworks, the developer provides a declarative representation of the UI and defines how the visual elements of the UI should bind to data in the data model; the framework takes care of everything else.
+Relatively recently, there has been a shift in the UI development paradigm which places an emphasis on the declarative specification of the object hierarchy.
+The developer provides a declarative representation of the UI and defines how the visual elements of the UI should bind to data in data models;
+the framework then takes responsibity for updating the UI when the data in the data models change, and vice versa.

+This paradigm solves the primary problems with the imperative model:

+- The structure of the code typically mimics the structure of the UI.
+- The developer is freed from the tedium of managing state changes between models and views.

+Microsoft's `WPF`_ and Qt's `QML`_ are two great examples of production implementations of this programming model.
+Though these two frameworks are similar in approach, they expose the declarative interface to the developer using different `Domain Specific Languages`_ (DSL):

 .. _WPF: http://msdn.microsoft.com/en-us/library/aa970268.aspx
 .. _QML: http://qt-project.org/doc/qt-5.0/qtquick/qtquick-index.html

-These two frameworks have similar but approaches, but expose the declarative interface to the developer using different `Domain Specific Languages`_ (DSL):

 .. _Domain Specific Languages: http://en.wikipedia.org/wiki/Domain-specific_language

 +------------------------------+-------------------------------------+